the-other-mariana/ml-intro/week2/README.md

 ### The Model

-- The line is the best adjustment to data, and it will serve as a model for future houses (data not part of training data).
+- The line is the best adjustment to data, and it will serve as a model for future houses (future or new data not part of training data).

 - h is the hypothesis for each data x_i.
 Supervised because you have real training data.